mindee/mindee-api-php/docs/extras/guide/resume_v1.md

 ```

 ## Soft Skills
-**softSkills** : The list of values that represent a person's interpersonal and communication abilities in a global resume.
+**softSkills** : The list of the candidate's interpersonal and communication abilities.

 ```php
 foreach ($result->document->inference->prediction->softSkills as $softSkillsElem)